Angioplasty and Stent Procedures

 This approach also cannot be done in patients who are very thin or who have small or twisted arteries.

 Patients are usually told not to eat or drink anything after midnight the night before the procedure.
 If you have diabetes, you should talk to your doctor about your food and insulin intake, because not eating can affect your blood sugar levels.

-Talk to your doctor about any medicines that you are taking because he or she may want you to stop taking them before the procedure.
+Talk to your doctor about any medicines (prescription, over-the-counter, or supplements) that you are taking.
 This is especially important if you are taking blood-thinning medicines or anti-platelet medicines.
-It may be helpful to make a list of your medicines and bring it with you to the procedure, so that the doctors know exactly what you are taking and how much.
 You will most likely have blood tests, an electrocardiogram, and a chest x-ray taken before the procedure.